Stephen "tWitch" Boss: So You Think You Can Dance

 Boss first auditioned in 2007 for Season 3 of the show and appeared on the program but was not selected to be in the Top 20.
-He returned to audition again in Season 4 in 2008; he was selected to compete in the Top 20 and finished the competition as runner-up to fellow hip-hop dancer Joshua Allen.
+He returned to audition again in Season 4 in 2008; he was selected to compete in the Top 20 and finished the competition as runner-up to fellow hip-hop contestant Joshua Allen.
 During Season 4 he danced with Katee Shean to a contemporary piece choreographed by Mia Michaels.
 The dance was nominated for an Emmy for choreography in the 61st Primetime Emmy Awards.

 In season 5, Boss appeared again on So You Think You Can Dance with fellow season 4 contestant Katee Shean to perform their Emmy-nominated piece "Mercy," choreographed by Mia Michaels.
 He was one of the eleven "All-Stars" in season 7.
-He was an All-Star in Seasons 7, 8, and 9 of So You Think You Can Dance, performing memorable routines including the hip hop number "Outta Your Mind" with ballet dancer Alex Wong, which was reprised by Ellen DeGeneres in Season 7's finale.
+He was an All-Star in Seasons 7, 8, and 9 of So You Think You Can Dance, performing memorable routines including the hip hop number "Outta Your Mind" with ballet contestant Alex Wong, which was reprised by Ellen DeGeneres in Season 7's finale.
 He was the team captain for "Team Street" in Season 12 of So You Think You Can Dance.
 He was announced as a permanent judge for the seventeenth season in 2022.

-Twitch and Allison Holker, his wife, had an apparel line of athleisure named "DSG x tWitch + Allison Collection" which was sold by Dick's Sporting Goods.
+Boss and Allison Holker, his wife, had an apparel line of athleisure named "DSG x tWitch + Allison Collection" which was sold by Dick's Sporting Goods.